-From July 27th to August 1st, Dr Alan Wallace, one of the world’s foremost meditation teachers will be holding a 6-day non-residential urban retreat on ‘The Four Close Applications of Mindfulness.’
+From July 27th to August 1st (2017), Dr Alan Wallace, one of the world’s foremost meditation teachers held a 6-day non-residential urban retreat on ‘The Four Close Applications of Mindfulness.’

 These techniques, were developed to help people free themselves from mental affliction by cultivating and applying mindfulness to our experience in four different domains: the body, feelings, the mind, and phenomena generally.

 As we investigate these features of our lived experience, we probe more deeply into the very nature of human identity and the possibilities of freedom from established patterns of suffering.
 As Contemplatives for millennia have found, this application of mindfulness uncovers a deep-seated and unconscious ignorance – a mis-knowing about the nature of the world and about ourselves.
 Such mis-knowing is the source of mental and emotional afflictions that obscure our natural qualities of kindness, generosity and compassion.
 Correcting these mistakes paves the way for genuine happiness and flourishing.